Explore the Rideau Canal and Friends of the Rideau by following these links:

 We worked with Parks Canada to created the "Managing Aquatic Vegetation on the Rideau Canal" brochure, with information about aquatic vegetation (aka "weeds") and the permit requirements to remove them.
 The brochure can be downloaded from our Brochure Page.

-We're working hard to make Rideau 175, the 175th anniversary of the opening of the Rideau, a memorable event in 2007.
-This includes creating the Rideau 175 website which you'll find at: www.rideau175.org
+We're worked very hard to make Rideau 175, the 175th anniversary of the opening of the Rideau, a memorable event in 2007.
+That included creating and maintaining a Rideau 175 website which listed events and showcased event photos

 We published a new book, "Pathfinders - The Guides of the Rideau" all about the fascinating history of fishing guides on the Rideau.
 We are very pleased to have brought this previously untold piece of important Rideau history into the public domain.
 For more information have a look at the Pathfinders Page.